 5.4.1.1 General

 Converged charging may be performed by the GMLC interacting with CHF using Nchf specified in TS 32.290 [55] and TS 32.291 [56].
-In order to provide the data required for the charging activities outlined in TS 32.240 [1] (Credit-Control, accounting, billing, statistics etc.), the GMLC shall be able to perform converged charging for Ranging based services and Sidelink Positioning defined in TS 23.586 [206].
+In order to provide the data required for the charging activities outlined in TS 32.240 [1] (Credit-Control, accounting, billing, statistics etc.), the GMLC shall be able to perform converged charging for 5GS LCS defined in TS 23.273 [202] and Ranging based services and Sidelink Positioning defined in TS 23.586 [206].

-The GMLC shall be able to perform converged charging by interacting with CHF, for charging data related to Ranging based services and Sidelink Positioning.
+The GMLC shall be able to perform converged charging by interacting with CHF, for charging data related to 5GS LCS.
 The Charging Data Request and Charging Data Response are exchanged between the GMLC and the CHF, based on PEC scenarios specified in TS 32.290 [55].
 The Charging Data Request is issued by the GMLC towards the CHF when certain conditions (chargeable events) are met.

 The contents and purpose of each charging event that triggers interaction with CHF, as well as the chargeable events that trigger them, are described in the following sub-clauses.